 No, not at all.
 Aside from winemaking technique, tannins also depend on cultivar, with some varieties such as Cabernet Sauvignon containing a lot of tannins, while others like Gamay contain very little.

-It furthermore depends on the maturity of the grapes.
+Furthermore, it depends on the maturity of the grapes.
 Unripe grapes produce particularly rough and astringent tannins, leaving your mouth dry when spitting or swallowing the wine.
 In fact, tannins need a lot of saliva to precipitate and create the feeling of dryness, and this depends on the amount of tannin present.

 How to evaluate tannins

-Grape variety, maturity and winemaking processes help us estimate the quantity and quality of tannins perceived during tasting.
+Grape variety, maturity and winemaking processes help us to estimate the quantity and quality of tannins perceived during tasting.
 While this can range from silky and smooth, to rough and astringent, it is important to focus on the structural role that tannins plays.
 In general, a great wine will be produced delicately and with refinement, never having too pronounced tannins.

 Do tannins change over time?